sefi0609/myWebSite/README.md

 I built this site using django framework for learning purposes,
 but this project can easily be implimented.
 The first page is for general information and registeration or login.
-After the registeration you have a todo-list, a calendar for your daily activities
+After the registeration you have a to-do-list, a calendar for your daily activities
 and a gallery with the option to upload photos.
 For this project I have used mySQL for the site database.
 Please see the video and photos below.